AaltoSciComp/scicomp-docs/triton/tut/applications.rst

 .. admonition:: Abstract

-   * There are many ways to get software on Triton: we use the standard module system, have Singularity containers, and you can install your own.
+   * There are many ways to get software on Triton:

-   * :doc:`Modules <modules>` allow you to activate a lot of software.
+     * Usually, you can't install software the normal operating system way.
+     * The cluster admins install many things for you, and they are loadable with :doc:`Modules <modules>`.
+     * Sometimes, you need to install some stuff on top of that (your own libraries or environments)
+     * You can actually install your own applications, but you need to modify insturctions to work in your own directories.

    * :doc:`Singularity containers <../usage/singularity>` allow you to
      run other hard-to-install software.
    * Ask us to install software if you need it.
-You can also install software yourself, but you need to update instructions to do a user install (as opposed to admin install).
+Ask for help if you try yourself and it seems to be taking too long.

 .. seealso::